+The advantage of using the TMC services to calibrate test stands is that the test laboratory (and hence the Test Purchaser) has an assurance that the test stand was operating at the proper level of test severity.
+It should also be borne in mind that results obtained in a non calibrated test stand may not be the same as those obtained in a test stand participating in the ASTM TMC services process.

+Laboratories that choose not to use the TMC services may simply disregard these portions.

 1. Scope

-1.1 This test method is commonly referred to as the Sequence VH test, and it has been correlated with previouslyvehicles used in stop-and-go service prior to 1996, particularly with regard to sludge and varnish formation.
+1.1 This test method is commonly referred to as the Sequence VH test, and it has been correlated with the Sequence VG test.
+The Sequence VG test was previously correlated with vehicles used in stop-and-go service prior to 1996, particularly with regard to sludge and varnish formation.
 It is one of the test methods required to evaluate oils intended to satisfy the API SL performance category.

 1.2 The values stated in SI units are to be regarded as the standard.
 No other units of measurement are included in this standard.